↑

 How To Make Easy Tuna Pasta Salad

-Pro tip.
-When cooking pasta for pasta salad, you don’t want it to be al dente.
-Have you ever eaten leftover cold pasta salad, and the pasta seemed a bit undercooked or hard?
-That’s probably because it was cooked al dente, and pasta will firm up as it cools.
-This is even more important if you make the pasta salad in advance or plan on chilling it before serving it!
+• When cooking pasta for pasta salad, cook it thoroughly.
+You don’t want it to be al dente.
+Have you ever eaten leftover pasta salad and found the pasta to be a bit undercooked or brittle?
+That’s because pasta will firm up as it cools.
+This is a rare instance where you actually don’t want to start with al dente pasta.

 Recipe Tips + Variations